jonathan-h-eaton/PassFlow/README.md

 # Description
 This package was created for the final project in Data & Visual Analytics @ Georgia Tech by Jonathan Eaton, Serdar Aydinoglu, Wayne Fong, Vigneshwar Perumal, Jackson Schieber, and Enoch Anim-Koranteng.

 The project is about visualizing soccer passing networks and predicting most probable passing routes.
+I focused on data mining and cleaning in Python, and other teammates completed the Markov Chain analysis and visualization.

 For a brief video overview of the app, click [here](https://youtu.be/51xKCuDWBJQ).